kreenasheth-sys/A-B-Testing-Product-Funnel-Analysis-Digital-Account-Opening/README.md

-# A/B Testing and Product Funnel Analysis - Digital Account-Opening
+# A/B Testing & Product Funnel Analysis — Digital Account Opening
-This project analyzes a simulated A/B test for a digital account-opening journey.
-The objective is to determine whether a redesigned account-opening journey (Treatment B) improves account-opening conversion compared with the existing journey (Control A).

-### Overview
+## Overview

 How do we know whether a product change actually improves user behavior?

 This project explores that question through a simulated A/B test of a digital account-opening journey.
 I compare an existing experience (Control) with a redesigned experience (Treatment) to determine whether the redesign improves account-opening conversion.

-The analysis goes beyond simply comparing two conversion rates.
-It follows an end-to-end experimentation process — starting with defining the hypothesis and experiment groups, validating the data, analyzing the conversion funnel, testing statistical significance, and finally assessing whether the observed improvement is meaningful from a business perspective.
+The analysis follows an end-to-end experimentation process — from defining the hypothesis and experiment groups, validating the data, and analyzing the conversion funnel to measuring statistical significance, evaluating the size of the impact, and translating the results into a business decision.

 > **Note:** This project uses synthetic data created for portfolio and interview purposes.
 It does not represent actual Vanguard or client data.